vivialconnect/vivialconnect-python/README.rst

                  from_number='+19132597591',
                  body='Howdy, from Vivial Connect!')

-And Easy to Setup
+And Easy to Setup!
 `````````````````

-Update your credentials, and run it:
+Update the API key, secret and account id.
+Change 'from_number' to the number you purchased.
+Then run it:

 .. code:: bash